wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Asset creation and operation with assets/lesson.md

 ## Asset definition ##

-In the topic [How the Waves works](), we covered the lesson, dedicated to smart assets, [What is a smart asset and how to create it]().
+In the topic [How the Waves works](), we covered the lesson on smart assets, [What is a smart asset, and how to create it]().
 That lesson was a simple particular demonstration of what a smart asset is and how it could be created.
+Let's repeat what we have learned about smart assets.
+A smart asset is an asset to which a script is attached.
+As an instance of a smart asset, we may create a smart asset with a script that blocks operations with this asset for specific users.

-Now we do have a more advanced knowledge of the Waves blockchain, so we can take it to a higher level and expand our understanding of assets.
+Now we have more advanced knowledge of the Waves blockchain, so we can take it to a higher level and expand our understanding of assets.
+This lesson aims to explain the concept of regular assets in general.

 An asset (or a token) is a digital resource that can be used as:
 - **<u>Cryptocurrency</u>**: